Cloud-SPAN/nerc-metagenomics03-qc-assembly/_episodes/03-assembly.md

 We've already looked at `flye.log` which contains all the info Flye generates during an assembly.

-Flye generates a directory to contain the output for each step of the assembly process.
+* Flye generates a directory to contain the output for each step of the assembly process.
 (These are the `00-assembly`, `10-consensus`, `20-repeat`, `30-contigger` and `40-polishing` directories.)
-We also have a file containing the parameters we ran the assembly under `params.json` which is useful to keep our analysis reproducible.
+* We also have a file containing the parameters we ran the assembly under `params.json` which is useful to keep our analysis reproducible.
-The assembly is in FASTA format (`assembly.fasta`), but we can also see there's a text file which contains more information about each contig created (`assembly_info.txt`).
-And finally we have two files for a repeat graph (`assembly_graph.{gfa|gv}`).
+* The assembly is in FASTA format (`assembly.fasta`).
+* There's a text file which contains more information about each contig created (`assembly_info.txt`).
+* Finally we have two files for a repeat graph (`assembly_graph.{gfa|gv}`).
 You can see more about the output for Flye in the [documentation on GitHub](https://github.com/fenderglass/Flye/blob/flye/docs/USAGE.md#output).

-We will be using the FASTA file of the assembly to get the assembly stats.
+> ## Contigs vs. reads
+> We have seen reads in the raw sequencing data.
+> After assembly we introduce contigs.
+Contigs (from the word *contiguous*) are fragments of DNA produced after raw reads are joined together by the assembly process.
+> As a result contigs are usually much longer than raw reads and also vary in length and number depending on how successful the assembly has been.
+{: .callout}

+## Assembly Statistics

-We will be using the program [Seqkit](https://bioinf.shenwei.me/seqkit/) again, but this time with a different command `stats` to generate the basic assembly statistics.
+As we've just seen, Flye has finished the assembly and also given us some basic statistics about the size of the assembly.
+Not every assembler will give you this information so we will be using assembly FASTA file and the program [Seqkit](https://bioinf.shenwei.me/seqkit/) again, but this time with a different command, `stats`, to generate basic statistics.

-We can again view the help documentation for this command:
+We can view the help documentation for this command:
 ~~~
 seqkit stats -h
 ~~~